Bengali ghugni recipe – learn how to make delicious Bengali motor korai ghugni (Kolkata street style recipe) at home with step-by-step pictures.

 What are dry white peas?

 Dried white peas are nothing but dry green peas.
-When green peas get ripe and turn yellow, then make it dry to get white peas.
-It is also known as gota matar dal or motor korai or ghugni’r korai in our Bengali cuisine.
+When green peas get ripe and turn yellow, then make it dry to get these white peas.

 What is split yellow peas?

 Split yellow peas mean yellow peas after removing their skin.
 Just like chana dal is made from whole black chickpeas.
-In our Bengali cuisine, these split yellow pulses or lentils is motor dal used in making different healthy dishes.
+In our Bengali cuisine, the good name of these split yellow pulses or lentils is motor dal used in making different healthy dishes.

 Where to get white peas?

 In Kolkata, even all over West Bengal, white peas or ghugni’r korai are easily available in every local grocery store.
 Though outside Bengal, you can get white peas in a sealed packet in local supermarkets or malls.
-However, it is available in every online store, like, big basket or amazon.
+However, I sometimes order white peas packets from Big basket or Amazon.